 Any particular reason you set this to feedback?
 I'm fairly sure the issue is not fully resolved by just that one commit, which is why I did not change the status. (though that is only a guess; I have not tested it to be sure that it does not resolve this)

-Updated by Jim Pingle over 10 years ago
+Updated by Jim Pingle almost 11 years ago

 The internal automatic rule is wrong as well.
 Regardless of how many clients you have, the outbound NAT rule it makes when set on automatic doesn't have a subnet mask, so only the first connected client gets NAT applied when trying to reach the Internet from behind the PPTP connection.